AkshayP12/SSE_SenateElection/README.md

 # SSE_SenateElection
 Australian Senate Election - Web-based Implementation Prototype

-Setup Spring framework:
+Prerequisites:
+1. Jdk 1.8

-1. Download and install Spring tool suite 4 (make sure you provide upgraded version of JDK)
+2. Spring tool suite 4
-2. Download and install Apache tomcat
+3. Apache tomcat
-3. Download and install MYSQL
+4. MYSQL

+Steps:
-4. Create database onlinevotingsystem from mysql command prompt
+1. Create database onlinevotingsystem from mysql command prompt
-5. Run the onlinevotingsystem.sql script in the command prompt to create the tables
+2. Run the onlinevotingsystem.sql script in the command prompt to create the tables
-6. Configure Spring tool suite with the apache tomcat server by adding it in the package explorer.
+3. Configure Spring tool suite with the apache tomcat server by importing it.
-7. Change the database password to your password in src/main/resources/application.properties
+4. Change the mysql database password to your password in src/main/resources/application.properties
-8. Right Click on OnlineVotingSystem > maven > update project
+5. Right Click on OnlineVotingSystem > maven > update project
-9. Before running OnlineVotingSystem define its configuration as a maven build.
+6. Before running OnlineVotingSystem define its configuration as a maven build.

 	Base directory: ${workspace_loc:/OnlineVotingSystem}